3⃣

 Swaps in our SDK separated to two different type of swaps:

-- On-chain swaps- Since Rubic aggregates several DEXs, users can execute On-Chain Swaps and Bridges on Ethereum, BNB Smart Chain, Polygon, Harmony, Avalanche, Fantom, Moonriver, Solana, Arbitrum, Aurora, NEAR, and Telos networks.
+• On-chain swaps- Since Rubic aggregates several DEXs, users can execute On-Chain Swaps and Bridges on Ethereum, BNB Smart Chain, Polygon, Harmony, Avalanche, Fantom, Moonriver, Solana, Arbitrum, Aurora, NEAR, and Telos other networks.
 By also utilizing external DEXs, users are ensured the best possible rates.

-- Cross-chain swaps: Rubic's protocol offers easy trading for more than 15,000+ assets across Polygon, BNB Smart Chain, Ethereum, Avalanche, MoonRiver, Fantom, Solana, Harmony, Arbitrum, Aurora, NEAR, and Telos networks, using our custom and unique Cross-Chain Protocol.
+• Cross-chain swaps: Rubic's protocol offers easy trading for more than 15,000+ assets across Polygon, BNB Smart Chain, Ethereum, Avalanche, MoonRiver, Fantom, Solana, Harmony, Arbitrum, Aurora, NEAR, Telos and other networks, using our custom and unique Cross-Chain Protocol.
 We utilize liquidity pools and our own smart contracts, Rubic provides an extremely easy-to-use Cross-Chain solution to all traders.
 Cross-Chain swaps are available between 12 major networks right now

 fromToken: